 I found my love for volleyball while in Elementary school.
 From there I was hooked on playing the sport and continued to play through High School and then in adult leagues and for fun.
 My coaching career started while still in High School, I teamed up with other coaches to assist younger teams, and then moved to Head Coach.
 I coached many years at Sparwood Secondary and the last five years I have been at Fernie Secondary.
 I plan to remain coaching for many years, since my hope is that my daughter will find the love for the sport.
 I am a level two certified coach and enjoy brining my knowledge and passion for the game to my practices and onto the court.

-GIRLS COACH – Bruce Nelson
+GIRLS/BOYS COACH – Bruce Nelson

 GIRLS COACH – Cari Munro